 - You may get a lower interest rate.
 Since a secured line of credit is backed by an asset, lenders often consider their risk lower — possibly resulting in lower interest rates.

 - You can access money continually.
-Instead of receiving a lump sum of money like a personal loan, a secured line of credit gives you access to a set amount of money that you can borrow for a set period of time, or draw period.
+Instead of receiving a lump sum of money like a personal loan, a secured line of credit gives you access to a set amount of money that you can borrow for a set period of time, or draw period — usually about several years long.
 And you don’t pay any interest until you actually borrow.

 - You have flexibility for large expenses.
 If you want to tackle home improvements, a secured line of credit like a home equity line of credit can be a good option if you want to complete renovations in phases.
 For example, if you want to renovate your kitchen and master bedroom but aren’t sure how much it will cost, a HELOC can let you draw money for the projects up to the credit limit, which can help ensure you don’t borrow more than you need.
 That can be better than a home equity loan in which you get the money in a lump sum.

 - You may lose your asset.
 If you can’t pay back your lender, you may lose the asset you secured the credit line with — whether that’s your house, car or some other valuable.
 If you’re OK with that risk, consider setting up an emergency fund in case you become unemployed or take some other financial hit.

 - You may spend money you don’t have.
 It can be a little too tempting — and easy — to dip into your line of credit for everyday expenses, which can add up fast and leave you with much more to pay off than you planned.
 So be careful with how often you pull from your line of credit if you’re approved.

 - You may pay extra fees.
 Secured lines of credit can include fees like annual fees, transaction fees and closing costs in addition to interest.
 Make sure to include those potential costs in your budget when you’re exploring a secured line of credit.